 Section 8.
 Rest Periods.
 A rest period of fifteen (15) minutes shall be permitted for all employees for each full half work shift.
 Such rest periods shall normally be on a scheduled basis so that activities of the department shall be staffed at all times.
+Employees who are having difficulty scheduling a rest period should meet with their supervisor to schedule an appropriate break time.

 Section 9.
 Meal Periods.
 Employees shall be granted a lunch period, without pay, of not less than thirty (30) minutes nor more than one hour during each work shift according to present practice.
-Whenever possible, lunch periods shall be scheduled at the middle of the shift.
+Whenever possible, lunch periods shall be scheduled in the middle of the shift.